arjundevarajan/arjundevarajan.github.io/collections/startups/toucan-ai.md

 ## The Takeaways {#takeaways}

-There were countless lessons I learned from my experiences with Toucan, and describing those in detail would not result in an appropriately concise singular webpage, but a couple of them do stand out.
+I've learned countless lessons from my experiences with Toucan, far too many to list concisely here, but a couple of them in particular stand out.

 Carefully choosing the people you work with is the most important decision you'll make throughout your entire startup experience.
-You'll be asked to weigh in on and make decisions about innumerable aspects of your company's marketing, sales, product development, management, and moral compass, and having a team you can feel comfortable being open and communicative with will make all the difference as you're encountering these new challenges.
+You'll be asked to weigh in on and make decisions about innumerable aspects of your company's marketing, sales, product development, management, and moral compass.
+Having a team you can feel comfortable being open and communicative with will make all the difference as you're encountering these new challenges.

-Also, working on Toucan for several years and then consequently working for [another startup](./addshoppers) in the same industry have contributed to my [strongly held opinions on workplace and employer ethics](../ethics).
+Also, working on Toucan for several years and then working for [another startup](./addshoppers) in the same industry have contributed to my [strongly held opinions on workplace and employer ethics](../ethics).
 While I'm currently neither my own employer nor anyone else's, it's likely that I'll be in that position again at some point in the future, and when I do, I will be using it to improve the startling imbalance that exists in the world, rather than contributing to it.

 [Check out my next startup adventure](./addshoppers) (or my [previous one](./nebula-learning))